Aquaculture is the farming of fish, shellfish and other aquatic organisms.

 Also with NERC, we have been working together to develop research funding initiatives in aquaculture, starting with a joint capacity building call for pilot projects addressing BBSRC and NERC priorities.
 This was launched in September 2014. £4.96 million was invested in 21 projects.

-BBSRC, DFID and DBT/India developed a joint activity in aquaculture through the Global Research Partnership.
+BBSRC, DFID (now the Foreign, Commonwealth & Development Office (FCDO)) and DBT/India developed a joint activity in aquaculture through the Global Research Partnership.
 Indian research funders and academics attended our workshop in March 2014.
 Together, we ran a sandpit style workshop in February 2015 in India.